alhassy/emacs.d/README.md

 &#x2013;using `package.el`&#x2013;
 and place it somewhere accessible, in `~/.emacs.d/elpa/` by default.

+By default we would like to download packages, since I do not plan on installing them manually by download `.el` files and placing them in the correct places on my system.

+    (setq use-package-always-ensure t)

 Here's an example use of `use-package`.
 Below I have my “show recent files pop-up” command set to `C-x C-r`;
 but what if I forget?
 This mode shows me all key completions when I type `C-x`, for example.